 Microgrids represent small networks of electricity users that generate and distribute a local power supply.
 They usually attach to a centralized national grid, but can also operate as an independent island separate from the central power grid.
-Breaking away from the national grid and operating on its own is of particular importance during power outages.
+Breaking away from the national grid and operating on its own is of particular importance during power outages, but load testing services are required to keep microgrids up and running.

 A microgrid system consists of several components, including power generation sources, local loads, electrical switching gear, and possibly inverters and energy storage.
 Microgrids generate power from sources such as distributed generators, batteries, and renewable resources like solar panels and wind turbines.